Erelgine/OSMOS/README.md

 # OSMOS
 ## Description
-The Open Source Multitasking Operating System (OSMOS) that aims to be fast, lightweight, and open-source for everyone.
+The Open Source Multitasking Operating System (The OSMOS) that aims to be fast, lightweight, and open-source for everyone.
 It's goal is to be runnable by any platform from various low and high configurations and flexible to get most out of your computer.

 ## Project design
 ### Name
-The operating system should be called "The OSMOS", but you can call it "OSMOS", for short; we won't blame you for that.
-But, please use "The OSMOS" in order to differenciate the kernel from the operating system which is called "OSMOS".
+The operating system should be called "The OSMOS", so please use "The OSMOS" in order to differenciate it from the kernel itself which is called "OSMOS".

 ### Development and project organization
 The OSMOS is using simple tools and programming languages such as Intel syntax for both `nasm` and `g++`'s inline assembly.
 It is organized to group by architecture, but only one is present for the moment; which is the `i386` generation of processors.
 The OSMOS targets to be an multi-architecture kernel and operating system.